AppMana/golobulus-rs/ReadMe.md

 - Automatically detect venv / sites package if relative to the project file.
 - Structured json output - much like sequential mode allow the insertion of JSON layers so your scripts can create keyframes from image analysis.
 - Shape layers / paths inputs.
-- Gpu buffer mode, Use something like cupy to let users specify they are a zero copy gpu effect.
+- GPU buffer mode, Use something like `cupy` to let users specify they are a zero copy gpu effect.
-- Layer time offsets - Allow for specifying multiple samples of images from the same layer, but at different times.
+- Layer time offsets to allow for specifying multiple samples of images from the same layer, but at different times.
-- Tracking point api.
+- Tracking point API.